VEGAS MYTHS RE-BUSTED: Howard Hughes Left $156M to a Dude Who Once Gave Him a Lift

 Misspellings abounded, including the name of Hughes’ cousin, William Lummis (spelled “Lommis”).
 In addition, the will named Noah Dietrich as an executor, someone who left Hughes’ employ on bad terms a decade earlier.
 And, most preposterously, it referred to Hughes’ famous airplane, the Hughes H-4 Hercules, as the “Spruce Goose.”

 It is impossible, no matter what his condition, that Hughes would have described his flying boat as the ‘Spruce Goose,’” Schumacher said.
 “He hated that nickname, which was given to the giant plane by a reporter.
 The plane was made of wood, yes, but spruce was not even the type of wood that was used.”

 And that’s another oddity.
-Hughes was not a member of that or any church.
-He was not a religious person at all, according to Schumacher.
-Yet, they left the Mormon church 1/16th of Hughes’ fortune.
+Hughes wasn’t a member of that or any church.
+He wasn’t a religious person at all, according to Schumacher.
+Yet, the will also left the Mormon church 1/16th of Hughes’ fortune.

 The Mormon Will was ruled a forgery by a Nevada jury in June 1978.
 In 2006, Dummar filed a second lawsuit in US District Court in Utah against William Lummis, a primary beneficiary of the Hughes estate, whose name was spelled correctly this time.
 That suit was dismissed seven months later, the judge ruling that the case had been “fully and fairly litigated” in 1978.